james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 5. Now the rest

-Install some other things and copy a base config
+Install some useful/required packages, add the start & stop scripts and copy a base config

 	sudo apt install jq net-tools nginx
 	cd /opt/pyrar/INSTALL_ON_UBUNTU_SERVER
+	sudo cp run_pyrar stop_pyrar /usr/local/bin
+	sudo cp base.sql /tmp
+	sudo chmod 600 /tmp/base.sql
 	sudo cp -a default-config /opt/config
 	sudo ./make_payment > /opt/config/payment.json

-Edit the file `base.sql` to give unique passwords to the database users `pdns`, `reg`, `webui` and `engine`.
+You can now **EITHER** edit the files `/tmp/base.sql` & `/opt/config/logins.json` to give unique passwords to the database users `pdns`, `reg`, `webui` and `engine`, **OR** you can run the script `sudo ./set_up_passwords` and it will make up some random passwords for you & put them into `/tmp/base.sql` and `/opt/config/logins.json`.

+This automatic password configuration should be fine for most users.
+It just depends if you have specific password policies where you are.

 NOTE: `reg` is the pyrar admin user

-You can run the program `/opt/pyrar/INSTALL_ON_UBUNTU_SERVER/random_password` to generate passwords that should be sufficiently secure.
+If you choose to set the passwords manually, you can use the script `/opt/pyrar/INSTALL_ON_UBUNTU_SERVER/random_password` to generate passwords that should be sufficiently secure.

 Make the databases, add users & apply table permission

-	sudo mysql -u root < base.sql
+	sudo mysql -u root < /tmp/base.sql
 	sudo mysql -u root pdns < ../dump_schema/pdns.sql sudo mysql -u root pyrar < ../dump_schema/pyrar.sql sudo mysql -u root pyrar < grants.sql